 Once you've landed a job, we’ll meet with you and your employer to sign your Training Contract – this just makes your apprenticeship or traineeship official.
 At this point, we can also help you choose the Registered Training Organisation (RTO) that will deliver your training.

-We’ll then register your Training Contract with the relevant State or Territory Training Authority (STA).
+We’ll then register your Training Contract with the relevant State Training Authority (STA).
 The STA will send you a confirmation letter once you're registered as an Australian Apprentice.

 You'll also get an email from MEGT to let you know you're official and to provide your apprentice or trainee registration number (hang onto this - it can be used to access all sorts of financial support and personal benefits!)